Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/manage-interruptions.md

   <tr bgcolor="#FAFAFA">
    <td><strong>Continue with the current task and add a new task to the follow-up task list</strong>
    </td>
    <td>When you select this option, the VA continues on the current task even if it encounters a new intent.
 It, however, adds the new intent to the Follow-up intents array.
-Refer to the <a href="https://developer.kore.ai/docs/bots/bot-intelligence/sub-intents-and-follow-up-intents/#Follow-up_Intents">Follow-up Intents</a> documentation for more information.
+Refer to the <a href="https://developer.kore.ai/docs/bots/bot-intelligence/sub-intents-and-follow-up-intents/#Follow-up_Intents" target="_blank">Follow-up Intents</a> documentation for more information.
    </td>
   </tr>
 </table>

 ### Do not allow interruptions

 When you select this option, the assistant-level **interruptions** are turned off.
 However, you may override this behavior for selected tasks, linked dialogs (exceptions), or node levels.
-Refer to the [Interruptions Hierarchy ](https://developer.kore.ai/docs/bots/bot-intelligence/interruption-handling-context-switching-intents/#Interruptions_Hierarchy)section above for more information.
+Refer to the <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/conversation-management/manage-interruptions/#interruptions-hierarchy" target="_blank">Interruptions Hierarchy</a> section above for more information.

 ### Allow the end user to select the behavior

 When you select this option, the VA presents the end-user with a confirmation message asking if the user wants to switch to a new task.
 The VA switches to the new task only if the end-user chooses to do so.
 You can customize the confirmation message sent to the user by clicking the **Manage Response** link next to the option.

 You need to define a *Resume* option that the VA should take if the user decides to switch the task.
-Refer to the [Resume Options](https://developer.kore.ai/docs/bots/bot-intelligence/interruption-handling-context-switching-intents/#Resume_Options) section below for details.
+Refer to the <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/conversation-management/manage-interruptions/#resume-options" target="_blank">Resume Options</a> section below for details.

 ### Resume Options